 [Throw blanket from Vernacular Home]

 This is something that I find to be THE MOST helpful when I’m traveling and staying with family or friends.
-I never bring shampoo, conditioner, or body wash.
+I never bring shampoo.
 Or a hair dryer.
 Typically these are the things that the hotel provides and we normally stay in hotels, so I forget to pack these items.
 I collect the nice hotel shower items and keep them in a large ziplock bag under our guest room bathroom sink.
 This way, if guests forgot anything, they can find what items they need.
 A small hairdryer kept under the sink is helpful too, and you can get inexpensive ones at Ulta or Target.
 When it comes to our bathroom at home and even the guest room, I have started to think about redecorating, maybe even a full renovation.
 The design has been the same for a while and I think it is time for a change.
 This is why a friend of mine recommended I looked into statement pieces such as Bauhaus sinks from UK Bathroom Store.
-As the guest bathroom reflects the overall atmosphere of the house, I want something that myself and the guest will be excited about seeing within a home.
-Hopefully this will all be done before the holidays.
+As the guest bathroom reflects the overall atmosphere of the house, I want something that myself and the guests will be excited about seeing within a home.
+Hopefully, this will all be done before the holidays.
 The bathroom is looking a bit messy at the minute so it could really do with a lick of paint and a new sink installing.
 I’m not exactly sure what I want to do to the bathroom, but something definitely needs to change!
 I’ve been looking on websites like www.moffettplumbing.com/areas-we-serve/plumber-anaheim-ca/ to try and find a good plumber but I haven’t contacted anyone just yet.
 I should probably call a plumber soon, especially if I want it sorted before the holidays!

 So fresh and so green